Community

 - Peer Connection: Patients seek connections with other survivors (peer support), finding the strongest bonds with others who have been through their own disease journeys.

+IV.
 Caregiver Community Benefits

 Community and support are equally vital for caregivers, who face immense burdens themselves while prioritizing care for their loved ones.